 Mr. Dinh Van Sinh (born in 1991, Minh Long commune) is one of the typical students, having studied with two artisans for more than 5 years.
 Thanks to the dedicated teaching, Mr. Sinh has not only mastered the gong playing technique but also deeply understood the responsibility of the younger generation in preserving the traditional culture of his nation.

-"After listening to the two artisans' analysis, I was determined to learn so that I could teach my descendants how to play the gong," said Sinh.
+"After listening to the two artisans' analysis, I was determined to learn how to play the gong to pass on to my descendants," said Mr. Sinh.

-Ms. Tran Thi My Lan, Vice Chairwoman of the People's Committee of Minh Long commune, affirmed that the two Meritorious Artists Dinh Van Nguoc and Dinh Van Trui have made great contributions to teaching, practicing and preserving national cultural identity, creating a healthy playground, helping young people access traditional musical instruments, thereby igniting love and desire to preserve the gong rhythm.
+Ms. Tran Thi My Lan, Vice Chairwoman of the People's Committee of Minh Long Commune, affirmed that the two Meritorious Artists Dinh Van Nguoc and Dinh Van Trui have made great contributions to teaching, practicing and preserving the national cultural identity, creating a healthy playground, helping young people access traditional musical instruments, thereby kindling love and desire to preserve the gong rhythm.

 Source: https://www.vietnamplus.vn/tieng-chieng-ba-vang-vong-giua-dai-ngan-cho-che-hon-cot-van-hoa-hre-post1053638.vnp